nihalnihalani/RepoLens-AI-/README.md

-# RepoLens-AI-
-An AI-powered GitHub repository analyzer that provides deep insights into code structure, development patterns, and team dynamics through automated analysis and interactive Q&amp;A.
 # RepoLens AI 🔍

 An AI-powered GitHub repository analyzer that runs in Google Colab, providing deep insights into code structure, development patterns, and team dynamics through automated analysis and interactive Q&A.